schonsnatan/SAP-Datasphere-and-SAP-SAC-Project/README.md

 - Objective: Establish a Data Flow to enable seamless data transformations and create a transformed target table.

 - Process:

 1. Use the imported table as the source in the Data Flow.
 2. Create the script in the data flow and add the additional columns.

 ### New Columns Added

 - Profit: Represents the total earnings after discounts and shipping costs.
 This metric is crucial for understanding financial performance.
 - TotalRevenue: Captures total sales revenue before any deductions, providing insight into gross earnings.
 - DiscountAmount: Highlights the absolute value of discounts applied, offering transparency into pricing strategies.
 - ShippingCostPerUnit: Facilitates per-unit cost analysis for logistics efficiency.

 3. Create and deploy the target table.

 - Outcome: A transformed table prepared for advanced calculations and analysis.

 ![Data Flow](images/data_flow.png)

-### 3.1 Python Script for Transformations
+## Step 3: Python Script for Transformations

 ![Python script](images/python_script.png)